aws/amazon-documentdb-odbc-driver/src/markdown/support/unicode-support.md

 ## 1.1.
 Unicode encoding at ODBC Layer

-The definition of the Unicode at the ODBC layer is define as SQLWCHAR.
+The definition of the Unicode at the ODBC layer is defined as SQLWCHAR.
 There is platform specific implementations.

 - *Windows*: The SQLWCHAR is defined as wchar_t (2-byte)
 - *MacOS (iODBC)*: The SQLWCHAR is defined as wchar_t (4-byte)